typescript-cheatsheets/react/docs/react-types/ComponentProps.md

 type IconName = "warning" | "checkmark";
 ```

-However, this type if not really reflecting the actual set of icons made available by the library.
+However, this type is not really reflecting the actual set of icons made available by the library.
 A better solution is to infer the type:

 ```tsx
 import { Icon } from "component-library";